foshay/CTFhitcon2019/README.md

 7f3893334000-7f389351b000 r-xp 00000000 08:05 6950739                    /CTFhitcon2019/libc.so.6
 ```
 In order for malloc to allocate a huge page it needs to be given a size of 0x1000000 (Decimal 16777216)
 Doing this changes where the heap chunk is allocated and is placed near libc.
-When running the program twice allocating a huge page, we observe something peculiar with the proc/PID/maps output
+When running the program twice allocating a huge page, we observe something peculiar with the proc/PID/maps output.

 Run 1:
 ```
 Size:16777216